laimaretto/taskAutom/README.md

 # README #

-This idea was born because of a need for a simple tool in order to automate execution of simple configuration teamplates on Nokia SROS based routers.
-The idea was to have data on a CSV file and the configuration templates written in pure Python.
-Configuration scripts would be the result of these templates being rendered with the CSV data.
+This idea was born because of a need for a simple tool to automate execution of simple configuration teamplates on Nokia SROS based routers.
+Data provided on a CSV file and the configuration templates written in pure Python.
+Configuration scripts are the result of these templates being rendered with the CSV data.

 ## Setup ##